Vaccination Dilemma in the thermodynamic limit: Theory

 Since we took the negative of energy values to get the payoff matrix in~(\ref{eqn:Isingmatrix}), the average-payoff/player(APP) in the social dilemma is given by $-\langle \mathcal{E} \rangle$.
 Further, since we started with the Hamiltonian corresponding to the sum of the energies of two sites, we divide by $2$ to get the APP: $\langle \mathcal{U'} \rangle$, as

 Note that the APP is in terms of transformed payoff matrix in~(\ref{eqn:transformedpayoffmatrix}).
-Temperature in the context of game theory is a measure of noise or randomness in strategy.
+Temperature in the context of game theory is a measure of noise or selection pressure.
 In the infinite temperature limit, strategy choices are completely randomized, and the players do not have any affinity towards a particular strategy.
 At zero temperature, i.e., zero-noise limit, there is the absence of any randomization in strategic choices.
 Hence, the population favors the Nash equilibrium strategy of the corresponding two-group social dilemma.